Colin-Whelan/SailthruCommunityDocs/README.md

 ```

 ### Merge Profiles by Email Address
-Other keys can be used, but email is simplest and easiest based on info from support.
+Other keys can be used, but email is simplest and easiest to use.

 This works whether the old email or the new one has the extid.
 In either case the '**new_email_address**' will be the email of the account, the extid will be assigned, and the other profile is deleted.
 If the old profile was a hardbounce, it will remain to prevent future sends.